magaliet/The_Great_Adventure/README.md

 As a general rule, to troubleshoot, I would make small changes to the code or print texts in the console depending on which parts of the program executed and then see what changed or appeared as a result.
 From there, I would deduce where the problem was comming from.
 I would also google error messages or unexpected behavior.<br/>
 The trickiest problem I encountered was that I wasn't able to render an html file propertly when a button was pressed due to incorrect code in the javascipt file. <br/>
 --> The tricky part was that the server didn't update the changes that where made to the javascript file when I had saved the modification to the file on my computer.
 So i couldn't deduce where the problem was coming from at first.
-After some thourough googling I deleted the cashed files and the updated javascript file was the one exectued and everything worked.
+After some thourough googling I deleted the cached files and the updated javascript file was the one exectued and everything worked.

 FURTHER IMPROOVEMENTS: